hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/202_stray_remarks_on_theosophy.md

 Nobody has a right now to say that the Hindus are not liberal to a fault.
-A coterie of young Hindus has been found to welcome even this graft of American Spiritualism, with its panoply of taps and raps and hitting back and forth with Mahâtmic pellets.
+A coterie of young Hindus has been found to welcome even this graft of American Spiritualism, with its panoply of taps and raps and hitting back and forth with Mahātmic pellets.

 The Theosophists claim to possess the original divine knowledge of the universe.
 We are glad to learn of it, and gladder still that they mean